melowntech/workshop/tutorials/geojson-part3.rst

         }
     }

-First we obtain canvas coordinates and set map to hover cursor over provided coordinates permanently afterwards.
+First we obtain canvas coordinates and inform the map we are hovering above given coordinates.

-We also have to cancel hovering manually when we leave map element with cursor, otherwise hover state will hang permanently.
+We also have to cancel hovering manually when the cursor leaves the map element, otherwise hover state will hang permanently.
 We do this in ``onMouseLeave`` function.

 .. code:: javascript